beforeyouknowit/beforeyouknowit.github.io/about.md

 ---
 layout: page
 title: About this blog
-description: An optional about page for BlogInn Jekyll theme
+description: An About page for Ashley's Site
 banner_image: aboutPage.jpg
 ---